Dave-team/Knowledge-base/Health/Excercise principles.md

 - Fourth set: 1 rep with 90% of your heavy weight.
 Then rest 2-3 minutes
 - 5th, 6th and 7th set: heavy, muscle building sets.
 - As you then move to a new exercise within the same muscle group, don’t do a warm-up again, why bother as your muscle group is already fully warmed up.
+- When doing bodyweight excercises, do a warmup consisting of some cardio and mobilitiy excercises

 ## Muscle building sets
 - Use free weights as they stimulate the muscles much more – focus on compounds exercises that involve multiple muscle groups.
 The other type are isolated exercises.
 Heavy compound exercises will give you a solid foundation.
 Isolation exercises will sculpt your body once the basis is there